 - Develop a Harvard Library system-wide research, teaching and learning network.

-- Susan Berstler, Computer Support Associate, Cabot Science Library
+- Susan Berstler, Technology Specialist for Libraries, Cabot Science Library

-- Renata Kalnins, co-chair, Research Librarian, Andover-Harvard Theological Library
+- Renata Kalnins, Research Librarian, Andover-Harvard Theological Library

 - Kris Markman, Online Learning Librarian, Administration